TanYa-Go/Babushka-Bakes/TESTING.md

 ### **Result**

-All links and buttons do indeed open the **Produts** page\
+All links and buttons do indeed open the **Produts** page.\
-The navbar dropdown menu opens on hover and displays product categories\
+The navbar dropdown menu opens on hover and displays product categories.\
 All links and product images do lead to the **Product Detials** page, when clicked.